 The next major turning point comes when jack finally tries to tear way Rlaph's power: “‘Who thinks Ralph oughtn’t be chief?’

-He looked expectantly at the boys ranged round, who had frozen.
-Under the palms there was deadly silence.
+He looked expectantly at the boys ranged round, who had

-‘Hands up,’ said jack strongly, ‘whoever wants Ralph not to be chief?’
+‘Hands up,’ said jack strongly, ‘whoever wants Ralph not to

 The silence continued" (127).
 Clearly Jack wants the leadership for himself.